 - Find the contact details for each company and list them out in a spreadsheet

 - Write a pitch that includes who you are, what services you offer, and how you can add value to the client

 - Personalise the pitch with the recipient’s name and send it via email (or through another channel if you already have a connection with them there)

 - If you don’t receive a reply, follow up in a week or two to give them a nudge

 It takes time to start getting traction from your pitches, and it pays to be consistent.

 What’s next: becoming a successful freelance social media manager

 Once you’ve landed your first client, it’s all systems go!
-Now you’ve established your business, it’s time to start working out the kinks and building foundations of a long lasting career.
+Now you’ve established your business, and it’s time to start working out the kinks and building the foundations of a long-lasting career.